 Rotator cuff impingement

-Rotator cuff impingement represents a chronic process that manifests as shoulder pain and which can progress to permanent changes and potential tearing of the rotator cuff if left untreated.
+Rotator cuff impingement represents a chronic process that manifests as shoulder pain which can progress to permanent changes and potential tearing of the rotator cuff if left untreated.
 The condition can be classified into external, internal and secondary (or non-outlet) impingement syndrome.

 External or outlet impingement is the most common form of this condition, caused by the compression of the rotator cuff tendons as they pass below the coracoacromial arch.
 Internal impingement is a result of undersurface fraying of the infraspinatus tendon when the arm is placed in maximal abduction and external rotation.